 Sore Throat (Pharyngitis)

-What is sore throat?
+What is a sore throat?

-What causes sore throat?
+What causes sore throats?

 - Tonsillitis: Tonsils are the two small lumps of soft tissue at the back of your throat.
 They trap the germs that make you sick.
 Tonsillitis occurs when your tonsils become infected and inflamed.
 Bacteria and viruses can cause tonsillitis.